juxor/afaq/markdown/secH3.md

-be considered, in essence, as _"nothing but a machine for the oppression of one class by another."_ _"At a certain stage of economic development"_, Engels stressed, _"which was necessarily bound up with the split in society into classes, the state became a necessity owning to this split."_ [**Selected Works**, pp. 577-8, p.
+be considered, in essence, as _"nothing but a machine for the oppression of one class by another."_ _"At a certain stage of economic development"_, Engels stressed, _"which was necessarily bound up with the split in society into classes, the state became a necessity owing to this split."_ [**Selected Works**, pp. 577-8, p.
 579 and p.
 258] For Lenin, this was _"the basic idea of Marxism on the question of the historical role and meaning of the state,"_ namely that _"the state is an organ of class **rule**, the organ for the